Assisted Living vs Group Home Living Options Analyzed

 • Depending on where you live, these types of residences may also enable you to be closer to your previous address than the nearest assisted living facility and may provide a more familiar, family feel than other living arrangements.
 For example, residents may enjoy meals together or more frequently share common areas.

-• Typically, the smaller staff in group homes provides meal and medication management in accordance with the provided care plans, as well as support with activities like bathroom use, dressing, and emergency care arrangement if needed.
-Some homes do offer additional amenities and health services, so explore if add-ons or tiers of support are available at any potential home.
+• Typically, the smaller staff in group homes provides meal and medication management in accordance with the provided care plans, as well as support with activities like bathroom use, dressing, and emergency care arrangements if needed.
+Some homes offer additional amenities and health services, so explore if add-ons or tiers of support are available at any potential home.

 • These senior living locations may have a target audience or cater to a particular area of need.
 For example, some group home facilities may focus on memory care or particular disabilities.
 However, they typically will not be able to provide the same level of care as a nursing home.

-Assisted Living Features
+What are Common Assisted Living Features

 • Although these senior living communities are generally larger in population and building size than group homes, each assisted living location can vary substantially from another.
 For example, some locations are only slightly bigger than the typical group home, where there are approximately 30-50 residents, but other communities are home to more than 100-200 people.